rajhansini/Prediction-of-Sea-Urchin-Fertilization/README.md

 We created this project as a part of our machine learning internship: Machine learning internship at **IIT Goa** May-July 2019 .

 ## Team
-1. Neeraj Khatri
+1. Raj Hansini Khoiwal
-2. Raj Hansini Khoiwal
+2. Devraj Mogaveera
-3. Devraj Mogaveera
+3. Neeraj Khatri
-4. Abhilasha Gupta
+5. Abhilasha Gupta

 ## Contributing
 Any suggestions in improving are appreciated.